-Management develops an operating plan that is submitted to the Board of Directors on an annual basis for its review and approval prior to implementation.
+Management develops an annual operating plan that is submitted to the Board of Directors for its review and approval prior to implementation.
 The operating plan includes a presentation of the Company's objectives, plans and performance standards for the year.